trueagi-io/PLN/README.md

 #### PeTTa-based Architecture
 * Reworked the PLN implementation to be used with PeTTa transpiler
 * Improves consistency with MeTTa tooling and surrounding infrastructure
-* Establishes a clearer long-term foundation for future extensions and optimizations
+* Establishes a clearer long-term maintainable foundation for future research, extensions and optimizations

 #### Stability & Execution Improvements
 * More stable and predictable execution behavior